 John Irwin serves as Executive Assistant District Attorney and Chief of the Trial Division.
 Mr. Irwin is a veteran prosecutor of the most serious violent crime that this office prosecutes.
 He joined the office in 1987, following his graduation from Georgetown University Law Center, and was assigned to Trial Bureau 80 until he was appointed Deputy Chief of the Trial Division in early 2010.
 While in Trial Bureau 80, John held every possible position, starting as a line ADA, and later becoming Criminal Court Supervisor, Senior Trial Counsel, Deputy Bureau Chief, and, finally, Bureau Chief.
 As Deputy Chief of the Trial Division, John has been responsible for overseeing the most difficult violent crime cases in the Division.

-Chauncey Parker serves as Executive Assistant District Attorney for Crime Prevention Strategies.
+Chauncey Parker serves as Executive Assistant District Attorney for Crime Prevention Strategies and Special Policy Advisor.
 Mr. Parker was instrumental in creating the Office’s Crime Strategies Unit, and today oversees its work.
 Mr. Parker is also the Director of the New York/New Jersey High Intensity Drug Trafficking Area (HIDTA), a federally-funded program that invests in federal, state and local law enforcement partnerships designed to disrupt the market for illegal drugs.
 A veteran of more than 23 years in criminal justice, Mr. Parker began his career in the District Attorney's Office, serving for five years in the Trial Division and in the Office of the New York City Special Narcotics Prosecutor.
 Mr. Parker next served for 10 years as an Assistant U.S. Attorney for the Southern District of New York under Mary Jo White, serving in the Organized Crime Unit.
 Mr. Parker left the Southern District to serve for five years as the Director of Criminal Justice for New York State and Commissioner of the New York State Division of Criminal Justice Services under Governor George E. Pataki, where he oversaw all state criminal justice agencies, including the New York State Police, New York State Department of Correctional Services and New York State Parole.
 Mr. Parker is a member of the Board of the Police Athletic League, Harlem Day Charter School and Joyful Heart Foundation.
 He is a graduate of Rollins College and Duke University School of Law.

 Benjamin E. Rosenberg serves as General Counsel.
 Since 1994, he served as a partner at the law firm now known as Dechert LLP, representing both entities and individuals in prosecutions, enforcement actions and investigations throughout the country.
 Mr. Rosenberg interrupted his private practice in 2007 - 2008, when he served as the Chief Trial Counsel to the New York State Attorney General, responsible for investigations and cases involving, among other things, student loans, not-for-profit entities, and New York's lis pendens statute.
 In that capacity, he oversaw the reinvestigation of the Martin Tankleff case.